200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-11-HEAVYMETALWIZARDSORCERORS.md

 Assign to each a number between 1 and 4 so that they all add up to 25.

-Every time your Rocker wants to cast a spell, string three Words in a phrase that sounds like the title of a metal song (ìI cast Blood of the Death Dragon!î), add their scores and roll that many d6s.
+Every time your Rocker wants to cast a spell, string three Words in a phrase that sounds like the title of a metal song (‚ÄúI cast Blood of the Death Dragon!‚Äù), add their scores and roll that many d6s.
 If you rolled at least a 6, the spell succeeds.
 In a conflict against other Rockers (or Popstars!), whoever rolls more 6s wins and gets to decide what happens.

 The effect of the spell must be related to the three words used.
-The Master of Metal (the GM) can veto a spell that makes no sense (ìuncoolî).
+The Master of Metal (the GM) can veto a spell that makes no sense (‚Äúuncool‚Äù).

-If you roll three 6s, airguitar and increase one Wordís score by 1.
+If you roll three 6s, airguitar and increase one Word‚Äôs score by 1.
 ```
 ## Author Comments (if any)